Suicide Prevention Resources

 Resources for veterans and military:

-Our service members experience a number of unique and difficult situations while fighting for our country.
+Our service members experience several unique and difficult situations while fighting for our country.
 Specialized resources for service members and veterans can provide a great deal of comfort and help for those in need.
-These include:
+Check out the following resources that are specifically for service members and veterans:

 - The Veterans Crisis Line has many options for veterans in crisis or needing mental health support, including:

 - Trained health resource consultants are available through Real Warriors.
-With a live chat option and a 24/7 hotline, their consultants are ready to talk, listen, and provide guidance.
-You can also call them at (866) 966-1020.
+With a live chat option and a 24/7 hotline you can reach at (866) 966-1020, their consultants are ready to talk, listen, and provide guidance whenever you need help.

 - The U.S. Military also has a list of specializes services available to service members and their loved ones.